 - Meningococcal Meningitis Vaccine Booster: A booster dose is now recommended at 16 years old for children who received the initial dose between 11 and 12 years old.
 If the initial dose was given between 13 and 15 years old, the booster dose should be given between 16 and 18 years old.
 If the initial dose was given at 16 years or older, no booster is needed, except where there is continuing risk.

-- TB test: A PPD within one year for all nursing, Allied Health, International, and Resident Students.
+- TB test: A PPD within one year for all nursing, Health Professions, International, and Resident Students.
 Nursing Students are to be repeated yearly.
-Allied Health students will follow recommendations from their respective departments.
+Health Professions students will follow recommendations from their respective departments.

 All students are required to be insured.
 If you belong to a Preferred Provider Organization (PPO) or a Health Maintenance Organization (HMO), contact your provider to determine out of area services.